Warwick Question Time 2018Thursday 13 Sep 2018

 Chris Anderson is Professor of Politics and Economics and Director of Philosophy, Politics, and Economics (PPE).
 He also is a Research Associate at the Centre for Competitive Advantage in the Global Economy (CAGE) and a Visiting Senior Fellow at the London School of Economics.

-As a researcher and teacher, Anderson works at the intersection of politics and economics.
-His research focuses on the micro-foundations of markets and democracy and examines how economic and political structures shape citizens’ judgments and behaviors.
+As a researcher and teacher, Chris works at the intersection of politics and economics.
+His research focuses on the micro-foundations of markets and democracy and examines how economic and political structures shape citizens’ judgements and behaviours.